Nail Technician Career and Training Information

 - Once you have received official registration, you will be responsible for keeping it valid by paying renewal fees and completing continuing education credits as necessary.
 Renewal periods, fees, and minimum continuing education hours vary by state.

-The majority of manicurists work within a salon or spa; however, national estimates from 2012 showed that 27 percent were self employed, running their own salon or providing a mobile service in which they travel to their clients' homes. *
+The majority of manicurists work within a salon or spa; however, national estimates from 2014 showed that about 30 percent were self-employed, running their own salon or providing a mobile service in which they travel to their clients' homes. *

 Alternative work environments can include spas or salons within cruise ships, resorts, and hotels.
 Plus, some work within the fashion or entertainment industries, but these positions tend to be rare and extremely competitive.